 The Corporation will pay the expense in connection with the printing, assembling and mailing of the notice of meeting, this Proxy Statement and the accompanying form of proxy to the holders of Capital Stock of the Corporation.
 In addition to the use of the mails, proxies may be solicited by directors, officers or employees of the Corporation personally or by telephone or telex or facsimile.
 The Corporation may request the persons holding stock in their names, or in the names of their nominees, to send proxy material to and obtain proxies from their principals and will reimburse such persons for their expense in so doing.
-In addition, the Corporation has retained the services of Georgeson & Company Inc., a professional soliciting organization, to assist in soliciting proxies from brokerage houses, custodians, nominees, other fiduciaries and other stockholders of the Corporation are not expected to exceed \$20,000.
+In addition, the Corporation has retained the services of Georgeson & Company Inc., a professional soliciting organization, to assist in soliciting proxies from brokerage houses, custodians, nominees, other fiduciaries and other stockholders of the Corporation.
+The fees and expenses of that firm in connection with such solicitation are not expected to exceed \$20,000.